lennym/proon/README.md

 * `--production` - if set to true then `proon` will only consider modules listed in `dependencies` (i.e. will ignore `devDependencies` and `optionalDependencies`).
 Additionally will ignore files found in `./test` directory.
 * `--ignore-binaries` - if set to true then `proon` will not attempt to check if module binaries are used in npm scripts.
 * `--ignore` - prevent parsing code in particular files or directories.
 By default anything in `.gitignore` file is ignored.
+* `--include` - add additional file patterns to the list of files to be parsed.
+By default all files matching `**/*.js?(x)` are parsed.
+Pass additional globs to include other files.

 ## Important notes